Directors & Officers Insurance

 Commercial general liability

-Commercial general liability can help you with accidents that happened on the property where the business is held.
-If you have a clinic and the accident had nothing to do with the staff such as falls, falling boxes and so on, the insurance may cover that accident.
-Commercial general liability is basically “you break, you pay!” so in cases like a fall and it injuring the person you have to compensate or pay for their injuries, which insurance covers that.
-Insurance will not cover any criminal offenses.
+Commercial general liability can help you with accidents on the property where the business is held.
+For example, suppose you have a clinic, and the accident had nothing to do with the staff, such as falls, falling boxes, etc. In that case, the insurance may cover that accident.
+However, insurance will not cover any criminal offences.

 Commercial Auto insurance

-Commercial vehicles are very common because they're company cars that help deliver, pick-up and even transfer goods.
+Commercial vehicles are prevalent because they're company cars that help deliver, pick up and even transfer goods.
 This insurance is made for services like taxis, warehousing, or even guide tour vehicles.
-In situations like those they're made so that your personal insurance will not be affected heavily or at all.
-Let’s say you got into an accident with your company vehicle, whether you are at fault for hitting the other car the insurance will not affect your personal auto insurance.
+In situations like those, they're made so your personal insurance will not be affected heavily or at all.
+For example, let's say you got into an accident with your company vehicle.
+Whether you are at fault for hitting the other car, the insurance will not affect your personal auto insurance.

-Always do a careful and thorough check on the type of insurance that you want to invest in for your business.
-As a business owner, it is your duty to protect the financial stability of your business at all costs, so the best way to prevent lawsuits and claims from getting filed against you, you should invest in insurance.
+Always do a careful and thorough check on the type of insurance you want to get for your business.
+As a business owner, you must protect the financial stability of your business at all costs.
+Thus, the best way to prevent lawsuits and claims from getting filed against you, you should invest in insurance.
+Being the board chairman does not provide them from being liable to any lawsuits.
+In fact, it's the opposite.
 It is never too late to expand your knowledge about insurance.